UK General Data Protection Regulation (UK GDPR)

 - you are in a position of power over the individual, eg an employer processing employee data

-You can use the ICO's interactive guidance tool to help you decide which lawful basis is likely to be most appropriate for your processing activities.
+Find out when consent may or may not be appropriate.
+You can also use the ICO's interactive guidance tool to help you decide which lawful basis is likely to be most appropriate for your processing activities.

 How to obtain consent

 You must make your consent request prominent, concise, separate from other terms and conditions, and easy to understand.
 If the request is vague, difficult to understand or uses language likely to confuse, it will be invalid.

 You should obtain consent upfront, before processing begins (eg through privacy notices).
 As a minimum, your consent request must include: